-While eCommerce was on the rise well before COVID-19, its growth trajectory skyrocketed this year.
+While eCommerce was on the rise well before COVID-19, its growth trajectory skyrocketed during 2020.
 In February, online sales made up 6.6% of retail and wholesale trade.
 That figure then nearly doubled to 11.1% in April.
 With the percentage of online sales remaining elevated ever since, it’s clear that consumer behaviour has changed.

 Here are some of the drivers behind this change.